Quillen cohomology of enriched operads: Introduction

 \end{thm}

-Let us now fix $\P$ to be a fibrant and $\Sigma$-cofibrant $C$-colored operad in $\cS$.
-We let $\BMod(\P)$ and $\IbMod(\P)$ respectively denote the categories of $\P$\textbf{-bimodules} and \textbf{infinitesimal $\P$-bimodules}.
-The induction-restriction functors form a sequence of Quillen adjunctions:
+We now fix $\P$ to be a {$\Sigma$-cofibrant} $C$-colored operad in $\cS$.
+We {will} let $\BMod(\P)$ and $\IbMod(\P)$ respectively denote the categories of $\P$\textbf{-bimodules} and \textbf{infinitesimal $\P$-bimodules}.
+Note that the structure of bimodules over an operad is not linear in general.
+The notion of infinitesimal bimodules comes naturally as the linearization of that usual notion of operadic bimodules, and in particular, is much more convenient for computations.
+Our creed is to exhibit the Quillen cohomology groups of an operad in terms of infinitesimal bimodules over it.
+We start with observing that there is a sequence of Quillen adjunctions